odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 ============

-With the Brazilian localization, sales taxes can be automatically computed and electronic invoices (NF-e) for goods can be sent using AvaTax (Avalara) through |API| calls.
+With the Brazilian localization, sales taxes can be automatically computed and electronic invoices for goods (NF-e) and services (NFS-e) can be sent using AvaTax (Avalara) through |API| calls.
 Moreover, taxes for services can be configured.

-For the goods tax computation and electronic invoicing process, you need to configure the :ref:`contacts <brazil/contacts>`, :ref:`company <brazil/company>`, :ref:`products
+For the goods and services tax computation and electronic invoicing process, you need to configure the :ref:`contacts <brazil/contacts>`, :ref:`company <brazil/company>`, :ref:`products
-<brazil/products>`, and :ref:`create an account in Avatax <brazil/avatax-account>` need to be
+<brazil/products>`, and :ref:`create an account in AvaTax <brazil/avatax-account>` which needs to be
 configured in the general settings.

 For the services taxes, you can create and configure them from Odoo directly without computing them